rajaalebchiri/PromptlyHub/README.md

 - New feature: Get prompts by category/tag.
   - Accepts: Category/Tag name
   - Returns: Prompts belonging to the specified category/tag
+- New Feature: Pagination
+  - The /prompts endpoint now supports pagination, allowing users to retrieve prompts in manageable chunks for better performance and user experience.
+  - Sending Confirmation Emails with Mailgun: the API now supports sending confirmation emails to users using Mailgun
+  - Option: Asynchoronous Email Sending with Redis Queue and Background Worker (uncommernt the code for usage)

 ## Installation